tokenika/eosfactory/docs/source/cases/account_master.md

 ## Case

 <pre>
-The 'EOSFactory' wraps EOSIO accounts with objects.
+The EOSFactory wraps EOSIO accounts with objects.
 The 'account_create` factory function produces account objects, it is explained in the article
 <a href="account.html">cases/account</a>.